Samoan tālā: Coins

 In 2011, the 1 and 2 and 5 sene coins were withdrawn from circulation as production costs exceeded production and their use in circulation had diminished significantly over the years.
 A new coin series was also introduced with reduced sizes and new shapes to reduce production costs and to reflect a more modern, streamlined Samoa.
 The new coins feature the then Head of State, Tui Atua Tupua Tamasese Efi and are themed around local culture.
-The new coin series also includes a new scalloped edge $2 tālā struck in bronze plated steel intended to replace the 2 Tala polymer banknote.
-The $1 tālā is also struck in bronze plated steel and retains its original seven-sided shape but smaller.
+The new coin series also includes a new scalloped edge $2 struck in bronze plated steel intended to replace the 2 Tala polymer banknote.
+The $1 is also struck in bronze plated steel and retains its original seven-sided shape but smaller.
 The reduced 5, 10, 20, and 50 sene are struck in nickel-plated steel.
 As Samoan coins are prone to heavy wear and use, the designs and composition were also studied and chosen with this in mind.

 The 2011-series depict as follows: